 - Whitewater Rafting & 4-Wheel-Drive Adventure

 - Sea Kayaking at Ang Thong Marine Park

 - Canoeing Excursion in Phang Nga Bay with Thai Buffet Lunch

 - Introduction to City Tour

 - John Gray's Cave Canoeing Tour in Phang Nga Bay

-The half-day tour at the sanctuary starts from meeting at Monkeypod Coffee House, on the main road through the Paklok area north of Phuket Town, at around 09:45.
-It features a vegetarian Thai lunch, as well as an educational presentation on the work of the sanctuary and, of course, the opportunity to meet the elephants.
-You will return to the collection point by about 14:00.
-The tour costs 3,000 baht per person and you are advised to bring a copy of your passport, personal travel insurance, sun protection, a pair of socks (so the provided boots won’t give you blisters) and clothes which you don’t mind getting dirty.
+The half-day tour at the sanctuary starts from meeting at the office in the Paklok area north of Phuket Town at around 9.30am or 1.30pm.
+It features a vegetarian Thai lunch or dinner, as well as an educational presentation on the work of the sanctuary and, of course, the opportunity to meet the elephants.
+You will return to the collection point by about 1pm or 5pm.
+You're advised to bring a copy of your passport, personal travel insurance, sun protection and clothes which you don’t mind getting dirty.

-If half a day isn’t enough for you, Phuket Elephant Sanctuary also has a week-long volunteer programme (16,000 baht), during which you will be provided with accommodation and three vegetarian meals per day.
-You will be helping out with a variety of tasks, including food preparation (both for tour guests and the elephants), mucking out, maintaining the buildings and structures and working with the elephants.
+If half a day isn’t enough for you, Phuket Elephant Sanctuary also has a full-day tour and a week-long volunteer programme, during which you'll be provided with accommodation and some meals.
+You'll be helping out with a variety of tasks, including food preparation (both for tour guests and the elephants), mucking out, maintaining the buildings and structures and working with the elephants.

 Phuket Elephant Sanctuary